Graduate Assistantships Information

 - Graduate Assistants must be registered for a minimum of 9 credit hours of course work for Fall or Spring semester, within the program of study throughout the period of the assistantship.
-The only exceptions are:
+The only exceptions can be found here.

-- Summer Terms A or B require a minimum of 3 credit hours. * Student must be registered during the term in which they hold an assistantship.
-Summer Long Term or Term A and B together require a minimum of 6 hours.
+- Summer Minimester I or II require a minimum of 3 credit hours. * Student must be registered during the term in which they hold an assistantship.

 Graduate assistants receive a tuition waiver of the standard in-state and out-of-state tuition but must pay a reduced matriculation fee of $25 per semester along with all assessed university fees.
 Some programs are approved to charge a premium tuition rate that is not covered by the standard tuition waiver.